Overheating car problems are one of the most common problems a driver and car owner can encounter.

-Hot coolant goes through the heater, the cabin ventilator blows air through it, thus causing the cabin to heat up.
+Hot coolant goes through the heater core, the cabin ventilator blows air through it, thus causing the cabin to heat up.

-Breakdowns are rarer with cabin heaters, mostly because of the fact that they are inside the passenger cabin and more protected.
+Breakdowns are rarer with heater cores, mostly because of the fact that they are inside the passenger cabin and more protected.

-However, over time, due to material fatigue, it can start to leak or clog up too.
+However, over time, due to material fatigue, it can start to leak or clog up.

 You’ll notice this problem since coolant leaks into the passenger cabin before engine overheating starts.